 As previously mentioned, no one can predict when a kidney may become available for you.
 However, your transplant team will work with you to arrange a contact system so that you can be notified immediately when a kidney does become available.
 You will be contacted by telephone.

 The kidney that you receive will be stored in a cold, slushy solution and has a limited viability span, meaning it can only last for so long outside of the body.
 Once you are called, you must be immediately available to come into the hospital.
-If we are unable to contact you when a kidney becomes available, we must offer the kidney to the next person on the list.
+If we are unable to contact you when a kidney becomes available, the kidney will be offered to the next person on the list.

-In some cases you may be called as back-up.
-This means that there are other patients in front of you for this particular kidney.
+In some cases, you may be called as back-up.
+This means there are other patients in front of you for a particular kidney.
 If they are not compatible or not available, you may be next in line to receive the kidney.

 Some people are eligible for "pre-emptive" kidney transplantation.
 This means that you are able to have a transplant before going on dialysis.